GluuFederation/docs-ce-prod/3.1.2/source/upgrade/patches.md

 ```

-#### An extra checking
+#### Double checking

-It's worthy to compare the amount of entries between all replicated trees of nodes after you are done with above steps.
-There might be situation when you might end up seeing a big difference between nodeA and nodeB even though there is no error in replication operation.
-In such case, a good practice is to disable/re-enable whole replication operation.
+To confirm, compare the amount of entries between all replicated trees of nodes after completing the above steps.
+Even if there is no error in replication, there might still be a difference between node A and node B. In the event this happens, disable/re-enable the whole replication operation.

 ## Publicly viewable oxTrust pages